r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Onui:**

-Uh, hey, {(M) mister /(F) miss}!?
+Uh, hey, [♂ mister /♀ miss]!?
 There are big birds flying towards us.
 Do you think they're crows or something?

 **Onui:**